 - Council expects that each local Council road impacted by construction haulage is to be subject to a Road Dilapidation Report prior to use for construction. - Council expects a detailed asset transfer register be compiled in an agreed format with clear definition of the asset owner following completion of the civil works required for the Project. - Council expects all assets transferred to Council will be defect inspected, be CCTV inspected and details to be part of an asset handover package. - Council expects that where the integrity of assets transferred to Council is compromised during a period of up to 10 years post construction and 5 years post operations commencing, that resultant rectification be the responsibility of the proponent.
-This expectation of rectification includes the upstream and downstream extents of erosion protection treatments of all new culverts and all existing culverts subject to increased inundation. - Council expects all road pavement (structural and geometric) and drainage designs to be certified by a Road Designer (per TfNSW requirements).
-Other road infrastructure assets such as traffic control devices, barriers and signs to be certified by a suitably qualified engineer and approved by a Road Safety Auditor, and provided to Council for concurrence prior to construction.
+This expectation of rectification includes the upstream and downstream extents of erosion protection treatments of all new culverts and all existing culverts subject to increased inundation.

-- Council expects detailed as-built drawings (markups) and electronic as-built models are to be provided to Council in an agreed format. - Council expects independent construction certification/verification needs to be undertaken on all Council owned assets or Council be advised and be provided the opportunity to attend critical hold points and inspections per the ARTC and TfNSW specifications. - Council expects all materials used in the works on Council assets (apart from general fill and pavements) are to be new products unless otherwise agreed with Council. - Council expects the road interface with ARTC to commence at the location where road realignments have been imposed on the local road network.
+- Council expects all road pavement (structural and geometric) and drainage designs to be certified by a Road Designer (per TfNSW requirements).
+Other road infrastructure assets such as traffic control devices, barriers and signs to be certified by a suitably qualified engineer and approved by a Road Safety Auditor, and provided to Council for concurrence prior to construction. - Council expects certified detailed as-built mark-ups and electronic as-built models are to be provided to Council in an agreed format. - Council expects independent construction certification/verification needs to be undertaken on all Council owned assets or Council be advised and be provided the opportunity to attend critical hold points and inspections per the ARTC and TfNSW specifications. - Council expects all materials used in the works on Council assets (apart from general fill and pavements) are to be new products unless otherwise agreed with Council. - Council expects that sites will be left restored, culverts and assets cleaned and rubbish removed after completion of works at Practical Completion. - Council expects the road interface with ARTC to commence at the location where road realignments have been imposed on the local road network.